SAP-samples/teched2024-DT180/exercises/ex1/README.md

 Now let's analyse more in detail what is the issue here.

 7. Duplicate the second tab again to create a third one
-8. Navigate to Monitor -> Integrations and APIs on the left and Manage Integration Content -> All on the right
+8. On the new tab navigate to Monitor -> Integrations and APIs on the left and Manage Integration Content -> All on the right
 9. Find iFlow Integrate Business Partners from SAP S4HANA Cloud to SAP IBP, evtl. by using a search string (this is the standard one, not your wrapper iFlow)
 10. Click on it and check the Log Configuration
 11. If the Log Level is not Trace then change it to Trace